vinil-v/slurm-cloud-bursting-using-cyclecloud/slurm-23.11.9-1/README.md

 - Ensure consistent user and group IDs across all nodes.
 - Better to use a centralized User Management system like LDAP to ensure the UID and GID are consistent across all the nodes.
-- In this example we are using the `users.sh` script to create a test user `vinil` and group for job submission.
-(User `vinil` is exist in CycleCloud)
+- In this example we are using the `useradd_example.sh` script to create a test user `user1` and group for job submission.
+(User `user1` is exist in CycleCloud)

 ```bash
 cd cd slurm-cloud-bursting-using-cyclecloud/slurm-23.11.9-1/ext-scheduler